-Do you own one of these cheap IP cameras from the local discount store or did you buy one on Alza?
-Maybe you asked yourself why the camera is always looking around, autonomously moving or even making noises?
-It is terrifying to see how many IP cameras are actually publicly accessible by everyone around the world.
-Its owners don’t change default passwords, leave security configuration untouched and seem to be happy that their camera broadcasts their family room around the clock.
+Do you own one of these cheap IP cameras from the local discount store, or did you buy one on Alza?
+Maybe you asked yourself why the camera is always looking around, autonomously moving, or even making noises?
+It is terrifying to see how many IP cameras are publicly accessible by everyone around the world.
+Its owners don’t change default passwords, leave security configuration untouched, and seem happy that their camera broadcasts their family room around the clock.

-In this article, we show you several risks that come along with cheap IP cameras and provide tips how you can secure your device.
+In this article, we show you several risks that come with cheap IP cameras and tips on how you can secure your device.